-Much work remains to be completed in the identification of sources of PCBs entering the Spokane River.
-The Work Plan that was adopted in 2012 organized the technical work into four phases.
-Phase 1 has been completed, and Phase 2 is partially complete.
-The next steps as identified in the initial Work Plan are described below.
-It is anticipated this initial work will be completed in 2016.
-We expect that as more data are collected and we expand our understanding of PCB loading to the Spokane River, we may identify other sources and additional data gaps that will lead to additional testing and new approaches.

-Phase 2

-The Task Force has completed approximately half of the Phase 2 data collection work to address data gaps and to create an adequate data set to characterize and quantify PCB sources.
-This data collection phase also needs to evaluate wet season contributions to the Spokane River to determine seasonal variations in PCB loadings.
-In addition, the concentration of PCBs in groundwater needs to be measured across the Rathdrum Prairie Spokane Valley Aquifer to better estimate PCB loading into the Spokane River and Little Spokane River.
-Finally, the effect of aerial deposition as a source needs to be evaluated to characterize whether aerial deposition is a significant source of PCBs into the Spokane River.
+The Task Force has completed approximately one-half of the Phase 2 data collection work to identify data gaps and to create adequate data in order to characterize and quantify PCB sources.
+Additional data collection is needed in order to (1) evaluate if wet season sampling will give meaningful data to define seasonal variations in PCB loadings; (2) assess concentrations of PCBs in groundwater across the Rathdrum Prairie Spokane Valley Aquifer to better estimate PCB loading into the Spokane River and Little Spokane River; and (3) assess the effect of aerial deposition as a potential source to determine if aerial deposition is a significant source of PCBs into the Spokane River.
+When the initial work plan was developed in 2012, little was known about the technical complexity of these comprehensive PCB sampling efforts, the funding levels that would be necessary compared to available dollars, and additional data gaps that were discovered during Phase 1 and 2 activities.
+Accordingly, the initial work plan timeline estimates were more aggressive than was possible.

-Phase 3
+Phase 3 (mid 2015 to early 2016)

-In Phase 3, the Task Force will characterize and quantify the identified sources of PCBs entering the Spokane River.
-It is anticipated that these sources will include all of the point sources such as the wastewater treatment facilities that discharge to the Spokane River.
-Also included will be consideration of non-point sources such as stormwater, groundwater, and perhaps aerial deposition.
+Phase 3 involves characterization and quantification of the identified sources of PCBs entering the Spokane River.
+It is anticipated that these sources will include all of the known point sources including wastewater treatment facilities that discharge to the Spokane River and stormwater from the City of Spokane.
+PCB contributions estimated from groundwater will be included as well.

-The characterization of the point sources will include an evaluation of the PCB reduction measures that are anticipated to result as each wastewater treatment facility implements their next level of treatment as required under their NPDES permits to comply with the Spokane River Dissolved Oxygen TMDL.
+Characterizing point sources will include an evaluation of PCB reduction measures that are expected to result as each wastewater treatment facility implements their facility upgrades per the Spokane River Dissolved Oxygen TMDL.

-Phase 4
+Phase 4 (2016)

-In Phase 4 of the initial Work Plan, the Task Force will summarize the identified sources of PCBs into the Spokane River.
-For each identified source, a range of Best Management Practices (BMPs) that can eliminate or reduce the source of the PCBs will be identified with recommendations for implementation.
+Phase 4 of the initial Work Plan will develop a First Draft Comprehensive Plan, summarizing the identified sources of PCBs into the Spokane River to date.
+For each identified source, a range of Best Management Practices (BMPs) that could eliminate or reduce the source of the PCBs will be identified with recommendations for implementation.
+To address remaining data gaps, recommendations will be made for future studies to be implemented over the next permit cycle.

+Future Work

+The First Draft Comprehensive Plan will include recommendations for future studies to fill existing data gaps.
+Major known data gaps remaining at this time include the magnitude of PCB contribution from aerial deposition, snowmelt, and hatchery fish.
+Completion of these studies and the advancement of technology over time will identify where to target efforts in the future.
+There is much to be learned on this subject, and the Task Force is gaining significant knowledge in coordination with its collaborators across the country.

+Current Actions:

 Task Force Maintains the Focus on PCB Sources and their Reduction and Elimination

-Based on the information developed thus far, the Task Force is currently implementing a number of actions to address potential PCB sources:
+Based on the information developed to date, the Task Force is implementing a number of actions to reduce potential PCB sources.
+Maintaining this progress is the most likely pathway to reducing PCBs in the Spokane River.
+It is prudent that EPA’s workplan continue these actions and consider the resulting measurable progress made.

-As a result of the analysis of the data generated from the synoptic sampling event, the Task Force has authorized its technical advisor to determine what studies would be needed to identify sources that could be contributing PCBs to the groundwater flowing into the river.
-This will in turn direct efforts for source removal.
+Current actions include:

+Low flow synoptic sampling has shed light on previously unidentified areas of the river where there is groundwater contribution of PCBs.
+The Task Force has authorized future evaluation of these areas that will direct source removal efforts.

-On a parallel track with the technical analyses, the Task Force and Task Force members are identifying and eliminating PCB contributions from stormwater runoff sources and stormwater vactor waste.
+On a parallel track with the technical analyses, the Task Force and Task Force members are identifying and eliminating PCB contributions from stormwater runoff sources and street waste solids within their own jurisdictions.

-We are funding the establishment and maintenance of stream gages on the Spokane River to understand river flow in areas where significant PCB loading has been observed to occur.
+Task Force members are funding the establishment and maintenance of stream gages on the Spokane River in order to understand river flow in areas where significant PCB loading has been found.